Religious Ministry Taking All Anticipatory Actions For Smooth Hajj 2022 Operation: Official - UrduPoint

 Religious Ministry Taking All Anticipatory Actions For Smooth Hajj 2022 Operation: Official

-The Ministry of Religious Affairs and Interfaith Harmony on Thursday said it was taking all anticipatory actions for smooth operation of Hajj 2022

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Feb, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony on Thursday said it was taking all anticipatory actions for smooth operation of Hajj 2022.
+ISLAMABAD, Feb 4 (UrduPoint / Pakistan Point News - 4th Feb, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony has said that it is taking all anticipatory actions for smooth operation of Hajj 2022.

-Though the Hajj Policy 2022 had not yet been announced yet due to certain reasons but the ministry in advance had adopted some measures for facilitating the intending pilgrims, a Religious Affairs' Ministry official told APP on Thursday.
+Though the Hajj Policy 2022 had not been announced yet due to certain reasons but the ministry in advance had adopted some measures for facilitating the intending pilgrims, a Religious Affairs' Ministry official told APP on Friday.

 He said the ministry had floated tenders for the procurement of 40,000 doses each of Meningococcal (Meningitis ACYW-135) and Quadrivalent / Tetravalent Seasonal Influenza vaccines.